 Certain foods, medications, infections, and severe stress can trigger a hemolytic episode, which is the rapid destruction of RBCs.
 In people with hemolytic anemia, the body can’t produce enough RBCs to replace those that have been destroyed.

-Your doctor may order a G6PD test if he or she suspects hemolytic anemia based on certain symptoms, including:
+Your doctor may order a G6PD test if they suspect you have hemolytic anemia based on symptoms such as: